myjniak/hocon/README.md

 ## Usage

-Just like in python json module, you can load a string to python dictionary/list:
+Just like in python json module, you can load from a file or from a string to python dictionary/list:

 ```python
 import hocon